schors/webber/in/hooks.md

 remaining files this hook is called.

 Usually the the "`read_*`" plugins implement this hook.
-And usually they look at the file-extension and decide if they the can procecess this file or not.
+And usually they look at the file-extension and decide if they the can proprocecess this file or not.
 If they do, the plugin should also set "`file.render`" is normally "`html"`.
 However, it can be something else.
-In this case "`file.render`" specifies a hook that get's called for this file.
+In this case "`file.render`" specifies a hook that gets called for this file.

 The first hook that returns contents wins, no further hook-functions will be called.